-State of Residence Connecticut Statute Conn.
-Gen. Stat. § 36a-701b Definition of "Personal Information" An individual's first name or first initial and last name in combination with any one, or more, of the following data: (1) Social Security number; (2) driver's license number or state identification card number; or (3) account number, credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account.
-Definition of "Breach" Unauthorized access to or unauthorized acquisition of electronic files, media, databases, or computerized data containing personal information when access to the personal information has not been secured by encryption or by any other method or technology that renders the personal information unreadable or unusable.
-Analysis of Risk of Harm Notification shall not be required if, after an appropriate investigation and consultation with relevant federal, state, and local agencies responsible for law enforcement, the person reasonably determines that the breach will not likely result in harm to the individuals whose personal information has been acquired and accessed.
-Safe Harbor for Data that is Encrypted, Unreadable, Unusable, or Redacted?
-1 Yes - in certain situations depending on the factual circumstances.
-Timing of Notification to Individuals Notice shall be made without unreasonable delay but not later than ninety days after the discovery of such breach, unless a shorter time is required under federal law, subject to delay by law enforcement and the completion of an investigation by such person to determine the nature and scope of the incident, to identify the individuals affected, or to restore the reasonable integrity of the data system.
+Connecticut Conn.
+Gen. Stat. § 36a-701b A) An individual's first name or first initial and last name in combination with any one, or more, of the following data: (1) Social Security number; (2) taxpayer identification number; (3) identity protection personal identification number issued by the Internal Revenue Service; (4) driver's license number, state identification card number, passport number, military identification number or other identification number issued by the government that is commonly used to verify identity; (5) credit or debit card number; (6) financial account number in combination with any required security code, access code or password that would permit access to such financial account; (7) medical information regarding an individual's medical history, mental or physical condition, or medical treatment or diagnosis by a health care professional; (8) health insurance policy number or subscriber identification number, or any unique identifier used by a health insurer to identify the individual; or (9) biometric information consisting of data generated by electronic measurements of an individual's unique physical characteristics used to authenticate or ascertain the individual's identity, such as a fingerprint, voice print, retina or iris image; or (B) An individual's user name or electronic mail address, in combination with a password or security question and answer that would permit access to an online account.
+Unauthorized access to or unauthorized acquisition of electronic files, media, databases, or computerized data containing personal information when access to the personal information has not been secured by encryption or by any other method or technology that renders the personal information unreadable or unusable.
+Notification shall not be required if, after an appropriate investigation, the person reasonably determines that the breach will not likely result in harm to the individuals whose personal information has been acquired or accessed.
+Yes - in certain situations depending on the factual circumstances.
+Notice shall be made without unreasonable delay but not later than sixty (60) days after the discovery of such breach, unless a shorter time is required under federal law, subject to delay by law enforcement.
+If the person identifies additional Connecticut residents whose personal information was breached or reasonably believed to have been breached following sixty (60) days after the discovery of such breach, the person shall proceed in good faith to notify such additional residents as expediently as possible.
 Any notification shall be delayed for a reasonable period of time if a law enforcement agency determines that the notification will impede a criminal investigation and such law enforcement agency has made a request that the notification be delayed.
 Any such delayed notification shall be made after such law enforcement agency determines that notification will not compromise the criminal investigation and so notifies the person of such determination.

-Notifications to Regulators 2 The person shall, not later than the time when notice is provided to the resident, also provide notice of the breach of security to the attorney general.
-Enforcement/Private Cause of Action/ Penalties 3 If residents' Social Security numbers are compromised, or reasonably believed to have been compromised, as the result of a breach, the breached entity must offer identity theft protection services at no cost to those residents for at least 24 months.
+State of Residence Connecticut Notifications to Regulators The person shall, not later than the time when notice is provided to the resident, also provide notice of the breach of security to the attorney general.
+Enforcement/Private Cause of Action/ Penalties If residents' Social Security or taxpayer identification numbers are compromised, or reasonably believed to have been compromised, as the result of a breach, the breached entity must offer identity theft protection services at no cost to those residents for at least 24 months.
 Failure to comply with the requirements of this section shall constitute an unfair trade practice for the purposes of section 42-110b and shall be enforced by the attorney general.